Ida Reid Blair

 Ida Reid Blair was a suffragist, businesswoman, and political activist who was particularly notable for her work in publicity for the New York state suffragist movement.
 She also founded the Women's Democratic Union in New York, which supported candidates and policies of the New York Democratic Party.
+She was usually called Mrs. John Blair in newspaper coverage.

 Women's Suffrage

 In 1912 Mrs. Blair joined the Equal Franchise League, working for the vote for women, and in 1917 became chair of the press publicity committee for the New York State Woman Suffrage Party, which had been founded in 1909 by her friend Carrie Chapman Catt.
 Her most controversial publicity stunt was dropping pro-suffrage flyers from a biplane onto President Woodrow Wilson's yacht in December 1916.
 After the victory in November 1917 for women's suffrage in New York State, she became chair of the First Voter's School to educate women in how to vote.
 After its founding in 1920 to succeed the National American Woman Suffrage Association, she continued as a member of the League of Women Voters.